getify/Functional-Light-JS/manuscript/ch9.md

 The cleanliness of this approach is in part why FPers prefer the standalone utility style instead of instance methods.
 But your mileage may vary.

-### Adapting Methods To Standalones
+### Adapting Methods to Standalones

-In the previous definition of `filter(..)` / `map(..)` / `reduce(..)`, you might have spotted the common pattern across all three: they all dispatch to the corresponding native array method.
+In the previous definition of `filter(..)`/`map(..)`/`reduce(..)`, you might have spotted the common pattern across all three: they all dispatch to the corresponding native array method.
 So, can we generate these standalone adaptations with a utility?
 Yes!
 Let's make a utility called `unboundMethod(..)` to do just that:

 ```js
 var unboundMethod =